-- 1. Click Tools > ARP - 2.
+- 1. Click Tools, ARP. - 2.
 Select Configure General from the Step List. - 3.
-Set the timeout to a suitable value for the ARP cache, or enable Proxy ARP for subnetworks that do not have routing or a default gateway. - 4.
+Enable Proxy ARP for subnetworks that do not have routing or a default gateway. - 4.
 Click Apply.

-Figure 441: Configuring General Settings for ARP
+Figure 448: Configuring General Settings for ARP

-Configuring Static ARP Addresses
+Static ARP Addresses

-For devices that do not respond to ARP requests or do not respond in a timely manner, traffic will be dropped because the IP address cannot be mapped to a physical address.
-If this occurs, use the IP > ARP (Configure Static Address - Add) page to manually map an IP address to the corresponding physical address in the ARP cache.
+Configuring For devices that do not respond to ARP requests or do not respond in a timely manner, traffic will be dropped because the IP address cannot be mapped to a physical address.
+If this occurs, use the Tools > ARP (Configure Static Address - Add) page to manually map an IP address to the corresponding physical address in the ARP cache.

 - The ARP cache is used to map 32-bit IP addresses into 48-bit hardware (that is, Media Access Control) addresses.
-This cache includes entries for hosts and other routers on local network interfaces defined on this router. - You can define up to 256 static entries in the ARP cache. - ◆ A static entry may need to be used if there is no response to an ARP broadcast message.
-For example, some applications may not respond to ARP requests or the response arrives too late, causing network operations to time out. - ◆ Static entries will not be aged out or deleted when power is reset.
-You can only remove a static entry via the configuration interface. - Static entries are only displayed on the Show page for VLANs that are up.
+This cache includes entries for hosts and other routers on local network interfaces defined on this router. - You can define up to 128 static entries in the ARP cache. - A static entry may need to be used if there is no response to an ARP broadcast message.
+For example, some applications may not respond to ARP requests or the response arrives too late, causing network operations to time out. - Static entries will not be aged out or deleted when power is reset.
+You can only remove a static entry via the configuration interface.

+Static entries are only displayed on the Show page for VLANs that are up.
 In other words, static entries are only displayed when configured for the IP subnet of an existing VLAN, and that VLAN is linked up.

 - ◆ IP Address IP address statically mapped to a physical MAC address.
-(Valid IP addresses consist of four numbers, 0 to 255, separated by periods.) - MAC Address MAC address statically mapped to the corresponding IP address.
-(Valid MAC addresses are hexadecimal numbers in the format: xx-xx-xx-xx-xx)
+(Valid IP addresses consist of four numbers, 0 to 255, separated by periods.) - ◆ MAC Address MAC address statically mapped to the corresponding IP address.
+(Valid MAC addresses are hexadecimal numbers in the format: xx-xx-xx-xx-xx or xxxxxxxxxxxx)